astrodiegog/FlatCosmoCalc/README.md

 `AstropyTest.ipynb` - Compares table computed with Planck2018 parameters against astropy.
 Compiling with `TYPE=allinfo` and running with the cosmological parameter file `test/planck/CosmoParamsPlanck2018.txt` and the time domain parameter file `test/planck/TimeParams.txt` produces the table `test/planck/table_Planck2018.txt`

+`CosmoBasic.ipynb` - Compares cosmologies that are dominated by one specific species (matter, radiation, curvature, dark energy).
+Compiling with `TYPE=time` and running with each cosmological parameter file in `test/basic/` and the time domain parameter file `test/basic/TimeParams.txt` produces tables for the notebook

 `IntegratorTest.ipynb` - Compares some integration tables against analytical solutions

 ## Integration

-To create this calculator, we used an implementation of Romberg's integration method.
+To create this calculator, we used an implementation of Romberg's integration method in log-space.
 To ensure that this method is accurate, we created a `integral_test` file in the `integrator` subdirectory.
 This file has a struct definition and six functions in testing the integrator in `integrator.cpp`:

 ```
 struct IntegratorTestInfo